SixArm/assertables-rust-crate/README.md

 # Assertables Rust crate of macros for "assert" and "assertable"

-This `assertables` Rust crate provides macros for `assert…!` and `assertable…!`, which are useful for testing, quality assurance, and runtime reliability.
+This `assertables` Rust crate provides macros for `assert…!` and `assertable…!`, which are useful for testing and also for runtime reliability checking.
 By SixArm.com.

 Crate:
 [https://crates.io/crates/assertables](https://crates.io/crates/assertables)